hashunc/UNC-CS-Course-Scheduling-mk2/README.md

 ### Diagnostic and Validation Files

 - `missing_in_facultyqualification.csv`
-  - Lists courses that were requested by faculty but missing from the `FacultyQualificationPreference.xlsx`.
+  - Lists courses that were showing in `Responses.xlsx` but missing from the `FacultyQualificationPreference.xlsx`.
-  - Helps identify potential data inconsistencies.

 - `skipped_faculty.csv`
-  - Lists faculty members who could not be assigned any courses.
+  - Lists faculty members who could not be assigned any courses because they said teaching 0 course in `Responses.xlsx`
-  - Typically occurs if availability or qualification constraints were too strict.

 - `unassigned_courses.csv`
   - Lists courses that could not be assigned to any faculty member.